-On March 8, 2023, Voyager Metals announced a Business Combination with Cerrado Gold Inc.
+On March 8, 2023, Voyager announced a proposed business combination with Cerrado Gold.

-On May 29, 2023, Voyager Metals announced filing of initial project description for the Mont Sorcier Project to commence federal permitting process.
+On May 29, 2023, Voyager announced the filing of an initial project description for the Mont Sorcier project to commence the federal permitting process.

-On May 31, 2023, Voyager Metals and Cerrado Gold Inc. announced the completion of Business combination transaction.
+On May 31, 2023, Voyager and Cerrado Gold announced the completion of their business combination.

-On July 5, 2023, Cerrado Gold Inc. announced potential project finance by the UK Export Credit Agency of \$420,000,000 for its Mont Sorcier iron/vanadium deposit.
+On July 5, 2023, Cerrado Gold announced potential project finance by the UK Export Credit Agency of \$420,000,000 for its Mont Sorcier iron/vanadium deposit.

-On October 18, 2023, Cerrado Gold announced that it has "completed the tender process for its Export Credit Agency (ECA) Supported Non-Recourse Project Financing and expects to complete the on-boarding and appointment process within the next few weeks."
-Cerrado has chosen an international bank to act as Mandated Lead Arranger (MLA) for the Mont Sorcier Iron-Vanadium project in the Chibougamau area of Quebec.
+On October 18, 2023, Cerrado Gold announced that it had "completed the tender process for its Export Credit Agency (ECA) Supported Non-Recourse Project Financing and expects to complete the on-boarding and appointment process within the next few weeks."
+Cerrado Gold has chosen an international bank to act as Mandated Lead Arranger (MLA) for the Mont Sorcier iron-vanadium project.

-On March 1, 2024, Cerrado Gold announced positive metallurgical test results confirming the ability to produce High Purity, DRI Grade iron concentrates at its Mont Sorcier magnetite iron ore project located near Chibougamau, Quebec held through its 100% owned subsidiary, Voyager Metals Inc. The metallurgical tests were the initial phase in determining the final flow sheet design for the feasibility study at Mont Sorcier targeted for later this year.
+On March 1, 2024, Cerrado Gold announced positive metallurgical test results confirming the ability to produce High Purity, direct reduction iron ("DRI") grade iron concentrates at its Mont Sorcier magnetite iron ore project held through its 100%-owned subsidiary Voyager.
+The metallurgical tests were the initial phase in determining the final flow sheet design for the feasibility study at Mont Sorcier targeted for later that year.